anselmeM/anselmeM/README.md

             css: ["bootstrap"]
         },
         backEnd: {
-            js: ["node", "express"],
+            js: ["node", "express".],

         },
         databases: ["mongo", "MySql", "sqlite"],
         misc: []
     },
     architecture: [ "Progressive web applications", "Single page applications"],
-    currentProject: " My primary focus currently lies in enhancing my skills as a Full Stack Developer.
+    currentProject: "My primary focus currently lies in enhancing my skills as a Full Stack Developer.
 In parallel, I am immersing myself in the study of sales and marketing techniques to increase lead generation for Kooleythemes.
 Ultimately, my long-term vision is to develop a time-tracking tool for measuring productivity utilizing the MERN Stack.
 Throughout this endeavor, I am committed to documenting and sharing my learning journey.", Qoute of the Month : "Once you know what failure feels like, determination chases success."
 };
 ```